Lead in Protein Powder: All 28 Tested Brands Ranked (2026)

 - BSN Syntha-6 (#4 - best taste, safe)

-- OWYN Pro Elite (#7 - only safe plant option)
+- OWYN Pro Elite (#7 - only safe plant option from October 2025 study; Truvani and Ritual also cleared in January 2026)

 Find Your Perfect Safe Protein Powder